Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average days below previous high of 593 days of VelocityShares 3x Long Gold ETN is greater, thus worse.
+• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average days under water of 605 days of VelocityShares 3x Long Gold ETN is larger, thus worse.

 Performance (YTD)